fcotizelati/pydoppler/README.md

   ```
   This will create a subdirectory (called ugem99) in your current working directory
-  which will contain text files for each spectra (txtugem40*).
+  which will contain text files for each spectra (txhugem40*).
 The format of
-  each spectrum file is two columns: _Wavelength_ and _Flux_.
+  each spectrum file is two columns: _Wavelength_ and _Flux_ (an optional third
+  column can provide 1σ flux uncertainties).
   * Wavelength is assumed to be in Angstrom.
   * Don't use headers in the files or us a _#_ at the start of the line, so it
   will be ignored.